A Reusable Library for Second-Order Orbital Optimization Using the Trust Region Method

 \section{Supporting Information}

 The supporting information (SI) provides a number of additional results in support of the findings reported in the present study.
 Table S1 presents a full account of the key hyperparameters used in the calculations behind Figs. \ref{fig:convergence_hf}--\ref{fig:convergence_symm}.
-Figs. S1--S3 further report results on par with Fig. \ref{fig:convergence_hf}, but obtained using the PBE, B3LYP, and $\omega$B97X functionals instead, respectively, while Fig. S4 reports the convergence of gPM and FB MO localization for the three systems of Fig. \ref{fig:convergence_loc} in a cc-pVDZ basis set.
+Figs. S1--S3 further report results on par with Fig. \ref{fig:convergence_hf}, but obtained using the PBE, B3LYP, and $\omega$B97X functionals instead, respectively.
+Fig. S4 reports timings on par with Fig. \ref{fig:timings} for HF calculations on the homologous alkane series in extended basis sets, while Fig. S5 reports the convergence of gPM and FB MO localization for the three systems of Fig. \ref{fig:convergence_loc} in a cc-pVDZ basis set.
 Geometries for these three systems---C$_{60}$, C$_{54}$H$_{18}$, and C$_{96}$H$_{24}$---are further provided as accompanying structure files in {\texttt{.xyz}} format.